abugher/os-deployment/README.md

 # Usage

-This directory should be the current working directory, for relative paths.
+This directory should be the current working directory when launching these scripts, as they may rely on relative paths.
+(This is a bug.)

 ## mksd